shaykbake/Tribes/README.md

-# T1CommunityPreservation
+# Tribes 1 Preservation Project
-Preservation of community projects that were created for Tribes 1 over the years.
+Preservation of official Tribes 1 media and community projects that were created over the years.